-1. Volume/Power On-Off
+1. VOLUME/POWER ON-OFF

-This combination control supplies power to your 604 and adjusts the receiver volume.
+This combination control supplies power to your 607 and adjusts the receiver volume.
 The switch should be turned clockwise from the "off" position.
 You will hear an audible "click".
-The L. E. D. channel display and meter will light.
+The channel dial and meter will light.
 To adjust the volume continue advancing the control in a clockwise position.

-2. Channel Selector
+2. CHANNEL SELECTOR

 The channel selector switch is used to select the channel frequency.
-It automatically adjusts both the transmitter and receiver frequencies.
-Channels are displayed by large L. E. D. (light emitting diodes).
+It automatically, adjusts both the transmitter and receiver frequencies, and displays your selection in bold 1/4" high numerals by use of L.E.D.'s (light emitting diodes).